Postgraduate Diploma and Masters Degree in Physician Associate Studies

 Applications are now open for entry in September 2018.

-The University of Sheffield is offering entry to the Masters Degree* in Physician Associate Studies for enrollment in September 2017 within the Faculty of Medicine, Dentistry and Health.
+The University of Sheffield is offering entry to both the Postgraduate Diploma and Masters* Degree in Physician Associate Studies for enrolment in September 2018 within the Faculty of Medicine, Dentistry and Health.
 Physicians Associates (PAs) are a developing professional group within the Health Service who work closely with their supervising Doctors, supporting the delivery of health care.
 They are supported by the Faculty of Physicians Associates under the umbrella of the Royal College of Physicians and study a nationally agreed curriculum available here PA Competency Framework.

 Sheffield University has an excellent medical school and reputation for undergraduate medical studies.
 Successful applicants to the course will benefit from this experience and expertise, acquiring the knowledge and skills required to support diagnose and management across a broad range of general medical problems, including working with children, mental health, primary care, medicine, surgery, emergency care.

-The Sheffield diploma will be designed to provide its graduates with a firm grounding in the principles of generalist medical care to equip them to support Doctors in ‘first contact’ health care, both in the community and hospital setting.
+The Sheffield courses are designed to provide its graduates with a firm grounding in the principles of generalist medical care to equip them to support Doctors in ‘first contact’ health care, both in the community and hospital setting.
 This will include emergency care of acute and serious illness as well as well as more complex, less clear presentations of illness.

 Parts of the curriculum will be delivered with a multidisciplinary approach with other students within the Faculty to foster a greater understanding of the different health care roles and how they come together to provide an effective team.
 Students’ skills in clinical problem solving and communication will be developed and an approach to clinical management that focuses on shared-decision making with patients will be adopted.